This article has been updated from a previous version.

 - Antifreeze, winterized washer fluid, and lock de-icer

 Preparing your vehicle

 - Get snow tires.
 According to the Tire and Rubber Association of Canada, more than three-quarters of Canadians switch to snow tires.
-Be like them.
-Have them installed when the temperature goes down to 7 C; that’s when regular radials start to harden and lose traction.
+Have winter tires installed when the temperature goes down to 7 C; that’s when regular radials start to harden and lose traction.
 Think about using a garage that will store your all-season tires for you after the change if you don’t have a garage or basement.
-In Ontario, every insurer is required to give a discount to drivers who change to snow tires for the winter.
+In Ontario, every insurance provider is required to give a discount to drivers who change to snow tires for the winter.

 - New wiper blades.
 Minimal cost, but an immediate improvement in your driving experience.
 You should change your vehicle’s windshield wiper blades at least twice annually.

 - Get a tune-up.
 Have all those belts and fluids and running parts refreshed and oiled and subjected to the vehicular magic a competent mechanic can perform.
 Check fluids often, especially antifreeze and wiper fluid; you’ll go through much more of the latter in the winter than in the summer.